ajroach42/ajroach42.github.io/_posts/2017-12-17-a-home-hi-fi-digital-audio-player-day-1.md

 ![screenshot (7).jpeg]({{site.baseurl}}/images/screenshot (7).jpeg)

+I get to that interface from a web browser, or from a dedicated mobile app.
+Changes are reflected almost imediately.
+(Seriously, it's smoother than the BT playback in my car.)

 Playback is pretty responsive, and so far has been pleasant and easy to understand more often than it has been frustrating or buggy.
 (Which is not to say that it's never frustrating or buggy.
 Those moments still happen, but they don't happen often.)

 By and large, this setup works well!
 Occasionally, I still find myself noticing small ways that RasPlex excepts that you'll have a monitor connected (the initial configuration is a great example of this, but far from the only one) but in the several hours I've used it today, I have never been made to feel like this setup was hacky or impractical.